syntasso/kratix-docs/docs/main/05-reference/01-deployment-topology/01-deployment-topology.md

 ## Pipelines and Off Cluster Resources

-Kratix Promises include a concept called Request Pipelines.
+Kratix Promises include a concept called [Pipelines](./resource-requests/pipelines).
 These pipelines are defined by the Promise author and are executed in the Platform when a consumer makes a request for a Promise.
 Pipelines specify a set of containers that will run prior to the instantiation of workloads, and they encapsulate a number of organisational requirements.

 For example, when _Team 2_ requested the _Web App Golden Path_ Promise, the Request Pipeline executed and sent notifications via Slack, set up an on-call rota on PagerDuty, and created the appropriate tickets in Zendesk.